 Get clued up about which car makes are better than others.
 Everyone knows that Volkswagens are really sturdy and safe cars, but you pay the price for knowing you’re secure.
 Skodas may be sniffed at, but they are made from similar parts and components as VWs and they have the exact same chassis.
-The difference is, they have a smaller price tag.
+The difference is, they have a much smaller price tag.
 If you need to save money on your car, don’t buy the brand.
 Do your research to get the best car you can get for your budget.

 If you intend to keep the car for a good few years then go for quality and durability.
 Also you should take into account how much repairs might cost you in the future.
 For instance, French may be great value for money, but the spares are notoriously expensive.
 On the other hand, a Ford will probably cost you a bit more, but parts in the future are cheaper.

-You also need to be up to speed on basic mechanics to check you’re not buying a pile of junk.
+You need to be up to speed on basic mechanics to check you’re not buying a pile of junk.
 Even cars that look great can be on the verge of mechanical collapse.
 If you don’t have a clue, take someone with you who does.

 When putting your budget together, take into account insurance and road tax.
 Don’t blow your budget on the car and then not have enough money to insure it or pay for the road tax.
 Be realistic about what you want the car for.
 If you’re going to be doing a lot of motorway driving then you will need a car with more power that will consume less fuel.
 However, if you just want a small car for running around town, there’s no point in looking at super cars – no matter how pretty they are.

 A good first point of call is your local second-hand dealership.
-You can find your nearest one by looking on CarSite, which has a list of all second-hand car vendors in the UK.
+Find your nearest one by looking on CarSite, which has a list of all second-hand car vendors in the UK.
 Prices at local businesses here tend to be slightly cheaper than car supermarkets as they have fewer overheads.
 Also, a smaller business means you’ll receive a more personal service.
 Fewer hard-hitting salesmen means more opportunity to haggle.

 Car supermarkets – or car hypermarkets – have recently become popular, even though they’ve been around for the last 30 years.
 They deal with new, nearly new and used cars.
 The stock normally consists of ex-rental, ex-demonstrator, ex-company and ex-fleet cars.
 This can mean the car is fairly new but has lots of mileage as the previous owner has used it driving around for work (the upside of this is that company cars are usually serviced regularly).
 However, it can mean that the car has just sat in the showroom until it’s ready to be sold on.

-- Bigger turnover – you have to do your research and then turn up ready to buy on the day.
+- Fast turnover – you have to do your research and then turn up ready to buy on the day.
 Otherwise, your bargain might be sold before you have time to sort out the finances.

 - Less chance to haggle – prices are often fixed at the lowest they will sell the car for.